-- (i) Where a student is found to have committed any further offence after a previous written warning a consequence of termination will normally apply to the student.
-This may also include failure and removal of credit of concurrent modules. - 4.4 Offences found after an Award has been made. - (i) Where an individual is found to have committed an academic offence after they have been conferred with an award, the College reserves the right ask the relevant awarding body to revoke the award.
-If the result of the Academic Offence Panel is to recommend the revocation of the award, this recommendation will be submitted for final ratification to Academic Board.
+(i) Where a student is found to have committed any further offence after a previous written warning a consequence of termination will normally apply to the student.
+This may also include failure and removal of credit of concurrent modules.

+J4.4 Offences found after an Award has been made.

+(i) Where an individual is found to have committed an academic offence after they have been conferred an award of the College, the College reserves the right to revoke the award.
+If the result of the Academic Offence Panel is to revoke the award, this recommendation will be submitted for final ratification to Academic Board.
 All award documentation including the Award Certificate will become invalid, reference requests to the College and electronic records will be updated to show that no valid award exists.
-Attempted use of previously issued documentation will normally amount to deception.
+Attempted use of previously issued documentation would amount to deception.

-5 Academic Offence Appeals
+J5 Academic Offence Appeals

-5.1 Right to Appeal:
+J5.1 Right to Appeal:

-- (i) Students have the right to appeal against the outcome of a Dean's/Director's meeting, an Academic Offence Panel Hearing or fixed penalty decision. - (ii) An appeal will only be allowed if new evidence is available and/or it can be shown that the correct procedures were not followed. - (iii)Appeals must be submitted to the Registrar, in writing, within 14 days of written notification of the outcome following the meeting, hearing or fixed penalty decision, explaining the reasons for the appeal. - (iv) The Registrar (or nominee) will consider whether there are grounds for appeal.
-Where an appeal has been accepted an Offence Appeal Panel will be convened to consider the case. - 5.2 Hearing the Appeal The Offence Appeal Panel will be constituted and operate in the same way as the Academic Offence Panel (Section 3.3) but will consist of different members of the University if the appeal results from a decision made by an Academic Offence Panel.
+- Students have the right to appeal against the outcome of a Dean's/Director's meeting, an Academic Offence Panel Hearing or fixed penalty decision. - (ii) An appeal will only be allowed if new evidence is available and/or it can be shown that the correct procedures were not followed. - (iii) Appeals must be submitted to the Registrar, in writing, within 14 days of written notification of the outcome following the meeting, hearing or fixed penalty decision, explaining the reasons for the appeal. - (iv) The Registrar (or nominee) will consider whether there are grounds for appeal.
+Where an appeal has been accepted an Offence Appeal Panel will be convened to consider the case.

+J5.2 Hearing the Appeal The Offence Appeal Panel will be constituted and operate in the same way as the Academic Offence Panel (Section J3.3) but will consist of different members of the University if the appeal results from a decision made by an Academic Offence Panel.

-5.3 Outcome of the Appeal:
+J5.3 Outcome of the Appeal:

-- (i) The outcome of an appeal can be to confirm or amend the original decision and may confirm or reduce the original consequence(s). - (ii) The appeal decision is final.
+(i) The outcome of an appeal can be to confirm or amend the original decision and may confirm or reduce the original consequence(s).

+(ii) The appeal decision is final.

-6 Office of the Independent Adjudicator for Higher Education
+J6 Office of the Independent Adjudicator for Higher Education

 In the event that the appellant rejects the outcome of the appeal, s/he may request an independent review of the process by the Office of the Independent Adjudicator (OIA).
-In order to do so the student must obtain a Completion of Procedures letter from the College or (where relevant) the awarding body.
+In order to do so the student must obtain a Completion of Procedures letter from the University.
 This confirms that the institution has completed consideration of the case through local procedures.
 In such circumstances, the student should forward a completed Scheme Application Form to the OIA, who will review the appeal independently in due course.

-Scheme Application Forms are available from the OIA at: Office of the Independent Adjudicator, Email: enquiries@oiahe.org.uk Website: www.oiahe.org.uk
+Scheme Application Forms are available from the OIA at: Office of the Independent Adjudicator, 5th Floor, Thames Tower, Station Road, Reading, RG1 1LX Telephone: 01189 599813 Email: enquiries@oiahe.org.uk Website: www.oiahe.org.uk